KEVINLEE315/deep-residual-networks-pyfunt/README.md

 ## TODOs:

-- regeneration of plots with english labels
+- regenerate plots with english labels

-- experimentation of elastic distortion as data augmentation funcion on MNIST
+- experimentat elastic distortion as data augmentation funcion on MNIST

-- experimentation of other data augmentation funcions on SFDDD
+- experiment other data augmentation funcions on SFDDD

 - implementation of the second version of residual networks, as explained in ["Identity Mappings in Deep Residual Networks" by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun](http://arxiv.org/pdf/1603.05027v1.pdf)